fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

 ```

-Of course, `append` is interesting,  and `map`/`mapcar` too, but mixing the two does not look extremely useful.
-Alghouth this works, for example:
+Of course, `append` is interesting,  and `map`/`mapcar` too, but mixing the two does not look extremely useful (as pointed out by `lispm@reddit/lisp` a similar function is called `mappend` in [alexandria](https://common-lisp.net/project/alexandria/)).
+Anyway the function works as expected, for example: